Broomall teen in medically-induced coma for mystery lung disease possibly linked to vaping

 The advisory "...includes the recommendation that while this investigation is on-going-- if you are concerned about these specific health risks, consider refraining from the use of e-cigarette products."

-Debbie Boclair has this message for people, and their families, who decide to ignore that advice.
+Debbie has a message for people, and their families, who decide to ignore that advice.

 "I don't know how we could get parents to stop their kids.
-So, I'm going to tell the kids right out.
-You know, you're smart kids.
-Just don't do it," she said.
+So, I'm going to tell the kids right out - 'You're smart kids.
+Just don't do it,'" she said.

 The CDC advisory goes on to say that since the end of August there have been reports of 215 possible cases of lung disease from 25 states that may be tied to vaping.

-Meanwhile, the Boclair's are struggling with the uncertainty of their son's condition.
-Doctors tell them Kevin might heal all on his own, he might need surgery, he might not even survive.
+Meanwhile, the Boclairs are struggling with the uncertainty of their son's condition.
+Doctors tell them Kevin might heal all on his own, he might need surgery, or he might not even survive.

 Broomall teen in medically-induced coma for mystery lung disease possibly linked to vaping